ynshung/covid-19-malaysia/README.md

 Malaysia COVID-19 dataset by country, states, districts and confirmed cases types.

 ## Contributing
-You can help by filling the blank unknown values in some of the dataset or checking the values so that they are correct.
+You can help by filling the blank unknown values in some of the dataset or checking the values/names so that they are correct.
 You can search for the data in the sources below or with other methods.

 Fork the project, make the modification and submit a pull request.
-You **must include source/s** in your pull request to verify its credibility.
+You **must include a source** in your pull request to verify its credibility.
 If you don't know how to make modification, feel free to create a new issue.

 ## Source
 Currently MOH does not provide a platform that provides full comprehensive data on the COVID-19 cases in Malaysia.